IBM/logmet-client-njs/README.md

 ## Contributing

 Contributions are welcome via pull requests.
-Please submit your pull request against the [Developer's Certificate of Origin](https://github.com/IBM/logmet-client-njs/blob/master/DCO.txt), adding a line like the following to the end of the file, using your name and e-mail address:
+Please submit your pull request against the [Developer's Certificate of Origin](https://github.com/IBM/logmet-client-njs/blob/master/DCO.txt), adding a line like the following to your commit messages, using your name and e-mail address:

 ```
 Signed-off-by: John Doe john.doe@example.org